mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-babys-first-amplifier.md

   * Also a verb: to _short_ something is to temporarily create a low resistance path between two points; for example, making a high-voltage capacitor safe to handle by _shorting it to ground_, discharging it.
 * The __±__ symbol means "plus or minus".
-A ±5V signal means charge is flowing backwards and forwards, maxing out at 5 volts above ground in one diretion, 5 volts below it in the other.
+A ±5V signal means charge may flow both backwards and forwards, maxing out at 5 volts above ground in one direction, 5 volts below it in the other.
 * __Vpp__ means _voltage peak-to-peak_.
 A ±5V signal could also be referred to
   aso 10Vpp, because there is a difference of 10 volts between the highest and